RayDeeUx/YouCanDoIt/README.md

 Special thanks to [Tride](https://nitter.net/TriDeapthBear) and [ninXout](https://github.com/ninXout) for letting me know about this mod idea.

-Additional thanks to [Nwo5](https://github.com/nwo5-trg) for letting me finish this mod in some form.
+Additional thanks to [Nwo5](https://github.com/nwo5-trg) for letting me finish this mod in some form, even after we had agreed to work on this together only for life to get in the way.

 For those wondering why this mod took longer than expected, go ask Nwo5's parents why they decided to be such jerks.